larson-group/clubb_release/Readme.txt

 3. cd <CLUBB BASE DIRECTORY>/input/stats
    Edit a stats file you would like to use, if you would like to output to disk a variable that is not currently output.
 A complete list of all computable statistics is found in all_stats.in.
-Note that CLUBB now supports GrADS or netCDF, but you can only use the clubb_tuner using GrADS.
+Note that CLUBB now supports GrADS or netCDF output, but you can only use the clubb_tuner using GrADS, due to some issues with buffered I/O.

 4. $ cd <CLUBB BASE DIRECTORY>/input
    Edit tunable_parameters.in if you are an expert and wish to try to optimize